-Rules & Actions
+Rules

 A highlight of inspectIT is the fact that you are completely free in defining how the data is extracted.
-In addition, the extracted data can be made visible outside of the instrumented method in which it was collected: Data can be configured to be propagated up or down with the call stack, which is explained in the section Data Propagation.
+In addition, the extracted data can be made visible outside the instrumented method in which it was collected: Data can be configured to be propagated up or down with the call stack, which is explained in the section Data Propagation.

 The overall concept of rules is best explained with a simple example which is part of the inspectIT Ocelot default configuration: